 How Does the 1099 Form Work?

-The 1099 vs 1040 relationship is simple, one reports the source, the other summarises the outcome.
+The 1099 vs 1040 relationship is simple; one reports the source, the other summarizes the outcome.

 Why Do the 1040 and 1099 Forms Matter?

-· It standardises tax reporting across the country.
+- It standardizes tax reporting across the country.

 The 1099 matters because: